Afrikaner Weerstandsbeweging: Logo

 The AWB flag is composed of three black sevens forming a triskelion in a white circle upon a red background, similar to the flag of Nazi Germany.
 According to AWB, the sevens, 'the number of final victory', 'stand to oppose the number 666, the number of the anti-Christ'.
 Red is considered to represent Jesus' blood and the struggle of the Christians, while black stands for bravery.
-The inner white circle symbolises the "purity" and "eternal life".
+The inner white circle symbolises "purity" and "eternal life", paralleling the common symbolism of a halo.

-The AWB also uses the "Vierkleur", the original flag of the once independent South African Republic, the flag of the Orange Free State and the old flag of South Africa that was used from 1928 to 1994 but with the British flag replaced.

 In fiction

 The organisation is a popular antagonist amongst writers of alternate history literature.
 Several members of a fictionalised AWB are important characters in Harry Turtledove's American Civil War alternate history novel The Guns of the South (1992).
 The AWB also features prominently in Larry Bond's novel of a Cold War-era civil war/international conflict in South Africa, Vortex (1991).
 It also appears in Richard Herman Jr.'s novel, Iron Gate (1996).